 Thus, gravitational waves from events that have travelled through pulsars strewn in the sky can be observed again, not only once but multiple times, through the observation of perturbed pulses from these pulsars.
 Nature of modification of pulsar timing and pulse profile also depends on the relative directions of GW propagation and pulsar spin.
 So, even a single indirect pulsar-detector observation can be used to get information about source direction.
 However, an important question that may arise here is how would one determine whether the observed change in pulse profile/timing is indeed due to passage of gravitational waves and not some other phenomena like glitches or phase transition induced density perturbations in the core of the star.
 Of course, a careful analysis using detailed characteristics of the incoming GW signal (its profile and direction), the internal structure of the pulsar and the direction of observation on Earth is needed to confirm this.
-Yet, even without that, one can keep in mind the simple physical fact that any change in pulse profile due to passing gravitational waves will be temporary and the spin rate/pulse profile of the pulsar will be restored to the original value, unlike cases where glitches or density perturbations arising from phase transitions are the source of pulse modification.
+Yet, even without that, one can keep in mind the simple physical fact that any change in pulse profile due to passing gravitational waves will be temporary and the spin rate/pulse profile of the pulsar will be restored to the original value, unlike cases where the density perturbations arising from phase transitions are the source of pulse modification.
 Except an important effect that there will in general be a net shift of the angular position of the pulse if there was any such transient GW event.
-This is exactly the same effect which was discussed in Section VII for any transient effect of phase transition induced density fluctuations.
-Thus, a net, residual shift of the angular position of the pulse could signal a missed phase transition or a missed GW event.
-To further distinguish between these two possibilities, we note that any phase transition will necessarily also lead to free energy changes which are permanent, thereby leading to permanent change in spin rate.
-In contrast, GW event is genuinely transient, without any permanent change of the NS structure.
-Thus the original spin rate will be completely restored.